If you are looking for a great way on how to store Legos functionally in your home then you have come to the right blog

 TIP: Tiny Lego pieces can get lost easily in big plastic bins.
 Use Ziploc Bags to contain smaller pieces.

 2. Open Storage Bins

 One thing I have found with my daughter is that making clean up easy actually gets clean up done.

 You can buy these now from the dollar store.
 Which is awesome!
 But, they go quick and if you can’t find them you can also buy them online.

 This pack of 6 folding storage bins is a great deal.
 (These make great storage for more than just Lego.)

 another great organizer with open storage is this 3 tier storage organizer

 They are long so they fit lots of product but the Lego can also be spread out and found much easier.
-Plus they will slide right up under the bed and store out of site.
+Plus they will slide right up under the bed and store out of sight.

 If you want to get really cool, check out this under the couch lego drawer.

 4. Toy Organizers

 There are lots of great generic toy organizers that would be great for Lego storage ideas.

 Check out these great solutions.